Why Honey Makes Chicken Tenders Better

 The secret to great chicken tenders is not just the breading — it is the brine.
 Soaking chicken in a honey brine before breading accomplishes three things at once: the salt seasons the meat all the way through, the honey adds subtle sweetness that balances the savory coating, and the sugars in honey promote faster, more even browning in the oven so you get a deep golden crust without deep frying.

 Raw honey works better than sugar in a brine because its fructose and glucose dissolve instantly in warm water, and its natural acidity gently tenderizes the chicken proteins.
+Clover honey provides clean sweetness for traditional flavors, while wildflower honey adds complexity that elevates the dish.
 The result is tenders that are noticeably juicier than un-brined versions, even after 20 minutes in a hot oven.

 This recipe bakes the tenders at high heat on a wire rack, which lets air circulate underneath for all-around crispiness.
 No flipping required.
 The honey in the breading mixture caramelizes during baking, creating a sticky-crispy coating that rivals anything from a fryer.